-The Coalition maintains its cash accounts at one local financial institution and at times, balances may exceed FDIC insured limits.
+The Coalition maintains its cash accounts at one local financial institution, and at times, balances may exceed FDIC insured limits.
 The balances are insured up to \$250,000 per depositor by the FDIC.
-At June 30, 2022 and 2021, the Coalition had approximately \$1,307,000 and \$2,230,000 in uninsured cash balances, respectively.
+At June 30, 2023 and 2022, the Coalition had approximately \$1,981,000 and \$1,307,000 in uninsured cash balances, respectively.
 The Coalition has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk related to cash and cash equivalents.

 The Coalition receives a substantial amount of federal and state grants through one state agency.
-For the fiscal years ended June 30, 2022 and 2021, the agency provided \$24,716,459 and \$22,800,473 of revenue, respectively, which represents 99% of total revenues recorded by the Coalition for each of the fiscal years.
+For the fiscal years ended June 30, 2023 and 2022, the agency provided \$40,018,880 and \$24,716,459 of revenue, respectively, which represents 99% of total revenues recorded by the Coalition for each of the fiscal years.
+As of June 30, 2023 and 2022, the Coalition had grants receivable balances from the agency that amounted to 100% of total receivables for each of the fiscal years.